JosephMTP/DBG/README.md

 1. Open `index.html` in your web browser
 2. You'll see a 17×10 grid filled with numbers from 1 to 9
-3. Click and drag to select a box of apples (cells)
+3. Click and drag to select a box of peaches (cells)
 4. When the sum equals **10**, release the mouse button
-5. The selected apples will be removed and replaced with new random numbers!
+5. The selected peaches will be removed and replaced with new random numbers!
-6. Try to clear as many apples as possible and achieve a high score!
+6. Try to clear as many peaches as possible and achieve a high score!

 ## Game Features